 Winter Veggie Highlight: Radicchio

-Introduction - Radicchio, or Cichorium intybus, Asteraceae, often confused for cabbage and closely related to lettuce, sets iteslf apart with a more intense bitter flavor and crunchy dense leaves that are less tender and more juicy than lettuce.
+Introduction - Radicchio, or Cichorium intybus, Asteraceae, often confused for cabbage and closely related to lettuce, sets itself apart with a more intense bitter flavor and crunchy dense leaves that are less tender and more juicy than lettuce.
 It’s an Italian vegetable from the chicory family and is a staple winter crop.

 Overview - Radicchio is a nutrient-dense, low-calorie leafy chicory packed with antioxidants (especially anthocyanins which give it the reddish/purple color).
 It also has vitamins K, E, and C, and minerals like zinc, copper, and potassium.
 Chicory are often lumped in with endives; endive are annuals and chicories are perennials, but for culinary purposes, it’s okay to treat them the same, even if endives tend to have a more oblong shape and are usually smaller.